-The economic position of the Campus remains robust evidenced by consistent operating revenue growth, strong increases in net tuition and fee revenue due to demand for enrollment, and stable, manageable changes in operating expenditures.
-The Campus' economic position, as part of a state-supported higher education institution, is closely tied to the State of South Carolina.
-The State finished the 2019 fiscal year on a very positive note with full funding of the State's Rainy-Day Fund at 5 percent of the prior year's General Fund Revenues and fully funded the Capital Reserve Account at 2 percent of the prior year's General Fund Revenues.
-The state experienced a revenue surplus of more than \$350 million or 8.6 percent growth primarily due to higher than expected individual income tax payments and lower than expected individual refunds.
+The economic position of the Campus remains stable for the foreseeable future.
+As part of a state-supported higher education institution, the Campus' economic position is closely tied to the State of South Carolina.
+The State finished the 2020 fiscal year on a very positive note with full funding of the State's Rainy-Day Fund at 5 percent of the prior year's General Fund Revenues and fully funded the Capital Reserve Account at 2 percent of the prior year's General Fund Revenues.
+COVID-19 emerged as a dangerous public health crisis in March, and the damage grew as many lives were being lost to the disease.
+Businesses closed, producing many layoffs.
+The impact of this on the statewide economy was severe and almost immediate, resulting in significant erosions in state tax revenues.
+The State experienced a revenue surplus of more than \$672 million despite the impact of COVID-19.
+Individual income taxes and sales tax revenues continue to be strong despite decreases due to COVID-19.